 Do you have the conviction that you can work wonders with your hands?
 Have you been dreaming of creating magnificent structures from wood?
 Would you love to come up with the best designs that can feature in a real home or business premise?
-If so then pursuing a career in carpentry may draw you nearer to your dreams, and soon you may be professional enough run you shop and acquire carpenter insurance.
+If so then pursuing a career in carpentry may draw you nearer to your dreams, and soon you may be professional enough to run your shop and acquire carpenter insurance.

 Become a professional carpenter with these three simple steps.

-1-Do your research— choose a field of specialization
+1. Do your research— choose a field of specialization

 Carpentry, like other industries, is an extensive jargon.
 You need to revisit the internet to for the full range of areas in woodworking, or you risk landing in an occupation that doesn’t match your dreams.

 - A finish carpenter or simply a joiner – specializes in finish carpentry.
 Things like cabinetry, model building, parquetry, joinery, making furniture, fine woodworking, instrument making, any other carpentry that requires exact joints and minimal margins of error.

 - A trim carpenter – specializes in trim and molding like door and window casings, baseboard, and other forms of ornamental work.